BenWiederhake/pot-de-miel/README.md

 # Pot de miel

-"Miel" mean honey.
+"Miel" means honey.
 The rest should be obvious for any human.